xadupre/onnx/docs/docsgen/source/intro/python.md

 ### Model Serialization

 The model needs to be saved to be deployed.
-ONNX is based on protobuf.
-It minimizes the space needed to save the graph on disk.
+It minimizes the space needed
+to save the graph on disk.
 Every object (see {ref}`l-onnx-classes`) in onnx can be serialized with method `SerializeToString`.
 That's the case for the whole model.